 6

-Risk-based analysis:
+Risk-based analysis

 Pareto analysis, FMEA, Output from code coverage report, etc.